DearCM1/South-Island-Recipes/recipes/classic_salsa.md

 ## Method

-1. Finely dice the tomatoes, onions, parsley, and garlic, mixing everything evenly together in a bowl.
+1. Finely dice the tomatoes, onions, coriander, and garlic, mixing everything evenly together in a bowl.

 2. Juice the lime half into a bowl and season to taste.